It’s not too often that precious metals take center stage in world news, but we are thrilled to contribute our expert commentary when it does!

 According to a 1996 Treasury law, the U.S. Mint may produce platinum bullion coins in any denomination.
 The law, however, restricts the production of gold or silver coins to denominations between $50 and $1.

 The U.S. Mint already produces a one-ounce Platinum Eagle coin and has no shortage of platinum blanks in stock, Axios reports.

 And because the value of the U.S. Mint’s platinum is not counted when calculating the federal budget, a loophole exists that allows it to be used to balance the budget.

-This process, known as seigniorage, is commonly used as a method to fund daily treasury operations.
+The Mint commonly uses this process, known as seigniorage, to fund daily treasury operations.
 Using seigniorage to solve vast debt issues on the federal level has never been attempted, and some skeptics doubt whether it should be.